AllenCellModeling/aicsimageio/README.md

 img = AICSImage("my_file.tiff")
-img.metadata  # returns the metadata object for this image type img.channel_names  # returns a list of string channel names found in the metadata
+img.metadata  # returns the metadata object for this image type img.channel_names  # returns a list of string channel names found in the metadata img.physical_pixel_size.Z  # returns the Z dimension pixel size as found in the metadata img.physical_pixel_size.Y  # returns the Y dimension pixel size as found in the metadata img.physical_pixel_size.X  # returns the X dimension pixel size as found in the metadata
 ```

 ### Napari Interactive Viewer